-What began as a Valentine’s Day gift is now Hacienda San Angel hotel – a romance-driven boutique hideaway in Puerto Vallarta’s hilly and cobblestoned Old Town (aka la Zona Romántica).
-It was actor Richard Burton who bestowed the hacienda’s main villa on his wife Susan in the late 1970s.
+Rooted in romance, Hacienda San Angel hotel, Puerto Vallarta’s hilltop hideaway in Old Town (aka la Zona Romántica), was once a Valentine’s Day gift.
+Actor Richard Burton gave the hacienda’s main villa to his wife Susan in the late 1970s.
 Later, when American Janice Chatterton stepped in as owner, she combined the original house and surrounding villas into one property connected by a series of statue-strewn courtyards and bougainvillea-lined pathways.
 Today, the suites are filled with antiques, the views of the Bay of Banderas are sublime and love is still in the air.

 11am; check-in 3pm, but both are flexible, depending on availability.

-Double rooms from $295.00, excluding tax at 16 per cent.
+Double rooms from £275.19 ($342), including tax at 16 per cent.
 Please note the hotel charges an additional room tax of 3% per room per night on check-out and an additional service charge of 5% per room per night on check-in.

 Rates include a Continental breakfast (freshly squeezed orange juice, coffee or tea, pastry basket and the choice of a fresh fruit plate or assorted yogurts), plus free long-distance and local phone calls.